handiko/Arduino-APRS/README.md

 * **Jumper wires and bread board**

 ## AFSK Bit Banging
-Basically, the technique i used to generate AFSK signal is by directly construct the signal itself by outputing square wave at the GPIO.
-Here is the some code and comment snippet from the sketch (doesn't directly explain the AFSK signal generation, but i think you'll get the idea):
+Basically, the technique I used to generate AFSK signal is by directly construct the signal itself by output square wave at the GPIO.
+Here is some code and comment snippet from the sketch (doesn't directly explain the AFSK signal generation, but I think you'll get the idea):
 ```c
 /* SQUARE WAVE SIGNAL GENERATION
  *